frieda566/Tech-Basics-1/README.md

 If you are interested you can find it under **assignments/ week 1**!

 # Week 2
-This weeks assignment consisted of
+This weeks assignment consisted of creating a **text game**.
+I decided to create a study method quiz which helps the user find the perfect method.